JonahLargen/Skycamp/README.md

 ## 🎯 Overview

-Skycamp is a professional-grade proof-of-concept inspired by Basecamp, showcasing best practices in building scalable, maintainable, and secure distributed web applications.
-This project serves as a comprehensive demonstration of modern .NET architecture patterns, cloud-native design principles, and enterprise development practices.
+Skycamp is a project management tool inspired by Basecamp, showcasing best practices in building scalable, maintainable, and secure distributed web applications.
+Skycamp serves as a comprehensive demonstration of modern .NET architecture patterns, cloud-native design principles, and enterprise development practices.

 ### What Makes Skycamp Special